inasafe/inasafe-doc/docs/source/training/socialisation/run_other_hazards.rst

 - There will be three new colours generated from |project_name| (red, green, blue and purple).

-- The red buildings are located in a high vulnerability zone, the blue buildings are located in moderate vulnerability zone, green buildings are located in a Low Landslide Vulnerability Zone and the purple buildings are not affected by landslide.
+- The red buildings are located in a high vulnerability zone, the orange buildings are located in moderate vulnerability zone, green buildings are located in a Low Landslide Vulnerability Zone.

 - Click building affected in the layer list to select it.
 Next, click the :guilabel:`Identify Feature` tool and then click on a building to view attributes of the building.